New Black Panther Party: Ideology

 The New Black Panther Party identifies with the original Black Panther Party and it claims to uphold its legacy.
-It also says that many others see the organization similarly.
-The NBPP is largely seen by both the general public and prominent members of the original party as illegitimate.
-Huey Newton Foundation members, containing a significant number of the original party's leaders, once successfully sued the group; their ultimate objective in doing so—to prevent the NBPP from using the Panther name—appears to have been unsuccessful.
-In response to the suit, Aaron Michaels branded the original Panthers "has-been wannabe Panthers", adding: "Nobody can tell us who we can call ourselves."
+While the party says that many others see the organization similarly, the NBPP is largely seen by both the general public and prominent members of the original party as illegitimate.
+Foundation members, containing a significant number of the original party's leaders, once successfully sued the group; their ultimate objective in doing so—to prevent the NBPP from using the Panther name—appears to have been unsuccessful.
+In response to the suit, Aaron Michaels branded the opposing original Panthers "has-been wannabe Panthers", adding: "Nobody can tell us who we can call ourselves."
 The NBPP rewrote the original Black Panther Platform to address issues such as "black-on-black violence", the military justice system, and political prisoners.

 Although the NBPP says it sees capitalism as the fundamental problem with the world and revolution as the solution, the new party does not draw its influences from Marxism or Maoism as the original party did.
 Instead, it promotes the Kawaida theory of Maulana Karenga, which includes black unity, collective action, and cooperative economics.
 The NBPP says it fights the oppression of black and brown people and that its members are on top of current issues facing black communities across the world.
 Also, it notes that not all of its members are members of the Nation of Islam, although the group acknowledges universal spirituality practices within the organization.
-NBPP is strongly anti-Zionist.
+The NBPP is strongly anti-Zionist.

-Over time, many groups subscribing to varying degrees of radicalism have called for the "right to self-determination" for black people, particularly US blacks.
+Over time, many groups subscribing to varying degrees of radicalism have called for the "right to self-determination" for black people, particularly African-Americans.
 Critics of the NBPP say that the group's politics represent a dangerous departure from the original intent of black nationalism; specifically, that they are starkly anti-white, and also antisemitic.
 The group blames the September 11 attacks on Jews.
 The Southern Poverty Law Center classifies the NBPP as a black separatist hate group and says that its leaders "have advocated the killing of Jews and white people".
 Some Black Panthers sued the NBPP and tried to get it to stop using the Black Panther name, as they considered the group racist.